Zeeshanshaikh93/Dummy-repo/Readme.md

 CMD ["java", "-jar", "spring-petclinic.jar"]
 ```

-* Then goto your ubuntu server again clone the forked repository, make sure to fetch the updated details using command "git pull" and then follow the below commands
+* Then goto your ubuntu server, clone the forked repository, make sure to fetch the updated details using command "git pull" and then follow the below commands

 ```bash
 docker image build -t spc:1.0 .